Winter storm to hit Genesee, Lapeer and Sanilac counties, 5-8 inches of snow expected

 MICHIGAN - The National Weather service has issued a winter storm warning for Genesee, Lapeer and Sanilac counties until 3 p.m. on Monday.
 Heavy snow of between 5-8 inches is expected.

-Winds on Monday will be between 25 and 30 miles per hour in the three counties between 1 a.m. and 3 p.m.
+Winds on Monday will be between 25 and 30 miles per hour in Huron, Lapeer, Saginaw, Sanilac, Tuscola, Shiawassee and Genesee counties between 1 a.m. and 3 p.m.
 The most intense part of the winter storm will take place between 3 a.m. and 10 a.m.

-Commuters should be prepared for snow-covered road conditions.
-The snow will be heavy and wet.
-The heavy snow, combined with increasing winds on Monday, may cause a few power outages.

 There is also a winter weather advisory for Livingston, Macomb, Oakland, St. Clair and Washtenaw counties until 3 p.m.
 Monday.
 Around 3-6 inches of snow is expected to hit those counties.